AdobeDocs/graphql-mesh-gateway/src/pages/reference/multiple-apis.md

   ]
   ```

-After that `rename`, you would expect the following query to work, but it will fail because Mesh does not know which field belongs to which source and how to combine those.
+After that `rename`, you would expect the following query to work, but it will fail because the mesh does not know which field belongs to which source and how to combine those.

   ```graphql
   {